pinski1/BonkSwitch/BonkSwitch_hardware/DesignVerificationTestPlan.md

 Remove the Feather for the following tests.

-Apply current limited +40V @ ?mA power via the XT60.
+Apply current limited +40V @ 3A power via the XT60.

 |Test|Description|Criteria|Pass |Notes|
 |----|-----------|--------|-----|-----|